Bilikiki Liveaboard Solomon Islands Reviews & Specials - Bluewater Dive Travel

 • Hotel or airport transfers in Honiara (within 3 days of the trip)

-• Onboard accommodation, meals and snacks
+• Onboard accommodation, meals and snacks, including a glass of wine with dinner

 • Unlimited diving